 The Evoque foreshadows a new, more urban direction for Land Rover, although the company says it will continue producing off road-oriented models.
 The automaker defends the street-ready Evoque model as a response to changing consumer preferences and stricter emissions standards.

 According to Land Rover, the Evoque is the smallest, lightest and most efficient vehicle the company has ever produced, measuring just 172 inches from head to toe.
-It was designed at the firm's Gaydon facility and is produced in Halewood.
+It was designed at the firm's Gaydon, England, facility and is produced in Halewood.
 The Evoque is largely based on the Land Rover LR2, itself riding on a Volvo-developed platform.